Honors Scholars Program

 Two Students Study in Library

-If you are or someone you know is interested in learning more about the Honors Scholars Program, please reach out to the HSP Director, Katherine A. Greiner, Ph.D., associate professor of Theology.
+If you or someone you know is interested in learning more about the Honors Scholars Program, please reach out to the interim HSP Director, Alex Street, Ph.D., associate professor of Political Science.

 Apply to be an Honors Scholar